A paper

 I have a BSc in Mathematics and Computational Science from the University of Leeds, an MSc in Computer Science also from the University of Leeds, a PhD in Computer Science from the University of St Andrews and an LLM (Masters in Law) in Advanced Legal Studies from the University of Reading.

 This is my work page.
-I maintain a personal stuff page (links for my hobbies and interests, that sort of thing) as well as a blog and a gallery.
+I maintain a personal stuff page (links for my hobbies and interests, that sort of thing) as well as a blog.

 I am a multi-disciplinary researcher looking at social, legal, and ethical aspects of computer and communications technologies.